osmart-source/osmartsource/README.md

 ## Usage

-Taking Libtiff/fax2ps as an example, we present the whole process.
+Taking Libtiff/fax2ps as an example, we present the whole process, which can be seen in example-fax2ps.

 The file structure is below: